yellowbrickcode/ybc-public-site/src/content/about/_index.md

 </div>
 <div class="service-card mt-20">
     <p>
         To us, working with architecture, code and technology in general isn't just a job, it's something we love.
 We feel extremely lucky to be able to do this as a job because we enjoy it so much.
-This love of software development is something we want to help to pass on to the next generation of developers.
+This love of software development is what drives us to help every company that contacts us to fulfil their potential and why we love to mentor the next generation of developers.
     </p>
 </div>
 <div class="title-wrapper wide-title-wrapper has-text-centered" id="courage">